 Think about it, Emma ran a brewery during prohibition!
 We all face competition and shifts in the market conditions, but the thing she produced became completely illegal to manufacture and sell!
-I’ve fallen over backwards against puffs of wind that didn’t come anywhere close to that kind of headwind.
+I’ve fallen over backward against puffs of wind that didn’t come anywhere close to that kind of headwind.
 She is an extraordinary picture of leadership in the worst of times.

 And when they started the restoration of the Pearl Brewery, what better name could they have chosen than “Emma” for their hotel?
 And what a way to honor her.
 The hotel has won numerous design and travel awards, and Conde Nast called it an "architectural wonder" when it named it one of the top hotels in the world in 2016.
 It is truly extraordinary.

 We are really big on stories like Emma’s and are increasingly running with a tribe of local business leaders writing similar ones.
 Our desire is to see more restoration…

 At SummitTrek, we exist to restore leaders and organizations to their original intended purpose through coaching.